mrmop/IGX/readme.md

 FBInstant.options.ApiKey = "Your games Xtralife key";
 FBInstant.options.ApiSecret = "Your games Xtralife secret";
 FBInstant.options.DevMode = "sandbox";
-new GameService(FBInstant.options.ServiceName);	// Default is xtralife.
+new GameService("xtralife");	// Use Xtralife back-end
 ```

-The API is designed so that back-ends can be swapped, so if you are not happy with a specific API then you can replace it.
+The IGX SDK is designed so that back-ends can be swapped, so if you are not happy with a specific API then you can replace it.

-The API consists of the following files:
+The IGX SDK consists of the following files:
 <ul>
 <li>fbinstantx.6.2.js - This contains the replacment FBInstant data and functions</li>
 <li>lib_ads.js - Ads interface.
 No ads back-end currently available yet</li>
 <li>lib_gameservice.js - Game service interface which wraps game services</li>
 <li>lib_socials - Wrappers for various social API's, Facebook is currently the only one implemented (provides login etc)</li>
 <li>lib_xtralife - Xtralife implementation of game service</li>
+<li>lib_crazygames - CrazyGames implementation of ads service</li>
 </ul>

 <h2>Extensions</h2>
-A lot of extra functionality has been added to the IGX API which is not available in the FBInstant API.
+A lot of extra functionality has been added to the IGX SDK which is not available in the FBInstant API.
 These are provided via the FBInstant.ext object.
 For example, to log in the user via Facebook you would call FBInstant.ext.loginWithFacebookAccessTokenAsync().

 <h2>Logging the user in</h2>
 The user is by default logged in anonymously.
 This creates an account for them with Xtralife which allows their game data to be stored and retrieved.
 It also allows them to submit leaderboard scores and retrieve leaderboards.
 You can disable anonymous login by setting FBInstant.options.AllowAnonymous to false.
 Lets take a look at an example that shows how to log the user in via Facebook: